Open-Science-Training-Handbook/Open-Science-Training-Handbook_EN/05ExamplesAndPracticalGuidance/README.md

 * Learning objectives

-    * See the spectrum of open science practices across the full research workflow
+    * See the spectrum of open science practices across the full research workflow.

     * Assess which practices would the most feasible and effective to focus on.

 * Exercise description

-    * Prior to the exercise, sort the cards according to research phase/activity and spread them across the room (e.g., on tables, or on a large section of the floor)
+    * Prior to the exercise, sort the cards according to research phase/activity and spread them across the room (e.g., on tables, or on a large section of the floor).

-    * Mark a large section of a wall (windows or pinboards can also be used) with the different phases of the research cycle (e.g., preparation, discovery, analysis, writing, publication, outreach, assessment)
+    * Mark a large section of a wall (windows or pinboards can also be used) with the different phases of the research cycle (e.g., preparation, discovery, analysis, writing, publication, outreach, assessment).

-    * Ask participants to select practices they feel are really important for open science, and hang them on the wall, grouped by research phase
+    * Ask participants to select practices they feel are really important for open science, and hang them on the wall, grouped by research phase.

-    * Encourage people to add research practices that are not included in the cards
+    * Encourage people to add research practices that are not included in the cards.

-    * Divide participants in seven groups
+    * Divide participants in seven groups.

     * Each group looks at the selected practices for one research phase, and chooses the two practices that they feel are *most feasible to implement* and *most effective to make research more open*.
 Either move these cards higher up on the wall, or remove the other cards.